microsoft/chat-copilot/README.md

       - `API_KEY`: The `API key` for Azure OpenAI.

-      **IMPORTANT:** If you deployed models `gpt-35-turbo` and `text-embedding-ada-002` with custom names (instead of each own's given name), you need to specify the deployment names with three additional parameters:
+      **IMPORTANT:** If you deployed models `gpt-35-turbo` and `text-embedding-ada-002` with custom names (instead of the default names), you need to specify the deployment names with three additional parameters:

       ```bash